Here, we break down the basic syntax for a markdown file. We also cover how to create and format markdown (

 At the end of this activity, you will be able to:

-- Use basic markdown syntax to format a document including: headers, bold and italics
+- Use basic markdown syntax to format a document including: headers, bold and italics.

-- Be able to explain what the markdown format is
+- Explain what the markdown format is.

 You will need the most current version of

 RStudio loaded on your computer to complete this tutorial.

 Markdown is a human readable syntax for formatting text documents.
 Markdown can be used to produce nicely formatted documents including

 R Markdown file can contain text written using the markdown syntax.
 Markdown text, can be whatever you want.
 It may describe the data that you are using, how it’s being processed and what the outputs are.
 You may even add some text that interprets or discusses the outputs.